AClain/astro-blog/src/pages/posts/learn-git-intro.md

 $ git switch master
 ```

-Check that the change you made is no longer visible, since it was made on the <InlineCode>experimental</InlineCode> branch and you're back on the <InlineCode>master</InlineCode> branch.
+Check that the change you made is no longer visible, since it was made on the `experimental` branch and you're back on the `master` branch.

-You can make a different change on the <InlineCode>master</InlineCode> branch:
+You can make a different change on the `master` branch:

 ```shell
 # (edit file)